 After our failure to kill the commander of the guards, we needed

 to hide from justice some fresh air.
-We followed hints provided by a strange coin that we’d found earlier that led to the Temple of the Eclipse.
+We followed hints, provided by a strange coin that we’d found earlier, that led here, to the Temple of the Eclipse.

 The Temple of the Eclipse’s main gimmick is its link to both light and dark.
 And it has a Boss: the Colorless, whom also follows this thematic.
 All other elements are weaker than usual and that is, of course, a major pain in the ass for our Elementalist…

 Team: Cragheart (lvl 4), Elementalist (lvl 3), Spellweaver (lvl 4)

 In the temple’s parlour, we are greeted by two pairs of Night and Sun Demons.
 The Cragheart charges head on and in his recklessness, he gets many grievous wounds.
 I patch him up and he’s back in combat shape but the demons are very dangerous and are hard to outmaneuver.
 It’s not easy but we defeat them and get a special scenario item, something we can use against the Colorless.

 We open the door and see 3 hulking Stone Golems blocking our way (no pic, wut?!).
 They have Shield 2, that’s a real bother.
 Me and the Cragheart try to set up a shield/retaliate combo.
 That would have been very nice and efficient, if only the stone golems had friggin’ attacked!
 Total waste of a turn… At least, the Elementalist could demonstrate impressive damage-dealing with his level 3 Chain Lightning.